 Not necessarily authentic but very tasty and easy to make, my beef paprikash is a quick stir fry dish, seasoned with lots of sweet paprika and made creamy with delicious sour cream.

-Because I am such a lazy cook, I usually use pre-cut beef sirloin in this recipe, but it’s not difficult to cut sirloin into strips.
-I also like to use pre sliced mushrooms.
-As I said, lazy! 😳
+Since my beef paprikash is basically a stir-fry, I don’t use stew meat.
+Stew meat needs low and slow cooking.
+Instead, I use sirloin.
+And because I am such a lazy cook, I usually use pre-cut beef sirloin strips.
+But it’s not difficult to cut sirloin into strips by yourself if you’re so inclined.
+I also like to use pre-sliced mushrooms.
+As I said, lazy!

-Leftovers keep well for 3-4 days.
-Make sure you reheat them gently, covered, in a 50% power microwave.
+Leftovers keep well in the fridge, in an airtight container, for 3-4 days.
+Reheat them gently, covered, in the microwave on 50% power.

 Quick Beef Paprikash